Abyss Odyssey - Review

 I had heard very little about Abyss Odyssey, prior to playing it, other than it being a difficult rogue-like, endless dungeon crawler.
 Neither of which is entirely true.
 I only completely failed one time, and when I did, I certainly had to return to the starting point with less of my equipment, much like a rogue-like game.
 However, after that first death, I never completely lost again and when I beat the final boss, I kept all my gear and upgrades for the next run.

-They managed to inject a little creativity to the combat by adding a small combo system that allows you to cancel into attacks, like a fighting game, and juggle your opponents.
-You can also adjust your heavy-attacks to have small little perks attached to them like extra damage, or more priority.
+They managed to inject a little creativity into the combat by adding a small combo system that allows you to cancel into attacks, like a fighting game, and juggle your opponents.
+You can also adjust your heavy attacks to have small perks attached to them like extra damage, or more priority.
 You can even swap out the heavy attacks for different ones to add a little flair to the combat or chain different attacks in a combo.

 There's also a fair amount of loot to help you traverse the dungeon and eliminate the scores of enemies.
 You can even capture and control certain enemies that have their own sets of unique skills as well.
 If you play enough, you'll have a roster of characters with their own moves and you'll wonder why they just didn't make a full Smash Bros. game.